Ksld154/Communication-Network/README.md

-# Communication-Network
+# Communication-Networks
-Principles of communications networks 2018-Spring
+Course: Principles of communications networks

-BPSK modulation
+Semester: 2018-Spring

+--

+Lab2: BPSK modulation, and then calculate BER